Matthew-Dove/WASS/README.md

 If you are writing a story let's say, each time you saved it; WASS will treat it as a new file (_since the hash has changed_).
 Over time, you might have hundreds of files for your story (_or more!_).
 This gets worse when the work is something larger, for example a photoshop file; or a video that you're editing.
-Therefore, I would not keep any working directories under a target location used by WASS.
+Therefore, do not keep any working directories under a target location used by WASS.

 ## TODO